marquee/proto/README.md

 ### Viewer

 Proto includes a web viewer running at [proto.es](http://proto.es), which will render the specified Gist the same as the command-line would.
 It allows for easy sharing of the rendered Proto project, even specific versions of it (since it's just a git repo).
+However, it will not support extra files in Gists, particularly images which cannot be read through the API.

 Example with the [sample project](https://gist.github.com/3894924): [proto.es/3894924](http://proto.es/3894924) ([older revision](http://proto.es/3894924/e7496f08d10dce02db7209473912a1aa0676ce13))